 My name is Andrea Eng.
-I am a Registered Psychologist with the College of Alberta Psychologists.
+I am a Registered Psychologist with the College of Alberta Psychologists and have been working in the counselling field since 2006.
 I earned a Bachelor of Arts in Psychology and a Master of Education in Counselling Psychology.
-I have been working in the counselling field since 2006.

 In my spare time I am kept busy with my two young children.